prometheus/prometheus/docs/format/wal.md

 # WAL Disk Format

-The write ahead log operates in segments that that are numbered and sequential, e.g. `000000`, `000001`, `000002`, etc., and are limited to 128MB by default.
+The write ahead log operates in segments that are numbered and sequential, e.g. `000000`, `000001`, `000002`, etc., and are limited to 128MB by default.
 A segment is written to in pages of 32KB.
 Only the last page of the most recent segment may be partial.
 A WAL record is an opaque byte slice that gets split up into sub-records